istepaniuk/istepaniuk-com/dear-recruiter/index.md

 #### Contact me
 If you have further questions, you can mail me at istepaniuk@ Google&#8217;s well known free email service.

+[1]: /i-will-never-work-for-you "I will never work for you"
 [4]: http://www.linkedin.com/in/istepaniuk "Iván Stepaniuk LinkedIn profile"